asgeissler/OCyRS-companion/readme.md

 of the scientific publication:

-A cyanobacteria phylum-wide genomic screen for RNA structure motifs adjacent to orthologues genes
+"Exploring the RNA structure regulatory potential in 202 cyanobacterial genomes"
-AS  Geissler, EC Alvarez, NU Frigaard, J Gorodkin, and SE Seemann
+AS  Geissler, EC Alvarez, C Anthon, NU Frigaard, J Gorodkin, and SE Seemann
 *in preparation*

 ## Contents